reakaleek/docs-builder/docs/contribute/locally.md

 There are two different ways to install and run `docs-builder`:

-1. Download, extract, and run the binary (recommended)
+1. Download, extract, and run the binary (recommended).
-1. Clone the repository and build the binary from source
+1. Clone the repository and build the binary from source.

-This guide uses option one.
+This guide uses the first option.
 If you'd like to clone the repository and build from source, learn how in the [project readme](https://github.com/elastic/docs-builder?tab=readme-ov-file#docs-builder).

 ::::{tab-set}